 Posts tagged easter

-Easter has come and gone.
 The community outreach events are completed.
 The music hit home.
 The preaching connected.
-God showed up.
-People were changed.
+Lives were changed forever.
 Everything you’ve worked towards and focused on the last several weeks has come to fruition.
 Now what?

 You knew this moment would happen, but the hustle and bustle of preparing for the most important service and sermon of the year consumed your every waking thought.
 Now it’s Easter Monday and the next Sunday sermon is only 6 days away.
 Maybe you had the forethought to plan the next series, but haven’t had the time to actual prepare.